Watch the video: Blackthorn Trust Mental Health Support

 Our mental health programme can be accessed via several routes.
 Our services can be accessed via Live Well Kent .
 We also accept referrals from GPs, the Community Mental Health Team, Kent Enablement and Recovery Service (KERS), Social Services, and NHS services.

-The referral form can be downloaded here: Mental Health referral form
+The referral form can be downloaded here: Referral to Blackthorn Mental Health - 2020

 Please note that all programmes are subject to meeting certain criteria, details of which can be found in the referral form.